 Many of Canberra’s major attractions are free and there are plenty of awesome things to do to keep children of all ages entertained.
 In Canberra you can purchase a ’3-in-fun’ ticket from Canberra and Region Visitors Centre.
 This gives you access to Questacon (National Science Center), Cockington Green Gardens and the Australian Institute of Sport.
 Or hire a bike and see Canberra on wheels –cycle the many bike paths around the lakes in Canberra.
 You can visit Tidbinilla Nature Reserve and try to spot the rare rock wallabies and the Corroboree frog!

 This is a working farm nestled at the base at the base of the beautiful and iconic Black Mountain.
 You can see sheepdogs in action, sheep shearing and wool classing.
 Here you can also enjoy a rural BBQ lunch.

 Here at the Gold Creek Village you can wonder through galleries but you must visit the Cockington Green Gardens, the Reptile Center(the kids will love it) and the National Dinosaur Museum.
 Honestly, kids of all ages are intrigued and marvel when they see the dinosaur exhibits.
 Gold Creek Village is only a short drive from the city centre.
 There are BBQ facilities and there is a café there for you to enjoy as well.

 Indoor go-kart racing around a 200m indoor safe track is a great way to keep the kids and the parents happy.
 Loads of fun and there are BBQ facilities and a café.

 National Museum of Australia should not be missed if visiting Canberra.
-It hosts some of the nation’s most famous and important items including Phar Lap’s hearts and also the first prototype of the Holden car.
+It hosts some of the nation’s most famous and significant treasures including Phar Lap’s heart and also the first prototype of the Holden car.
 It also houses many special artifacts from Australia’s Indigenous history – always so wonderful, historical and important to see.